AN INTELLIGENT TIMES EVENT

 Intelligent Times is a live event series collaboration between The New York Times and Intelligence Squared, bringing together leading New York Times journalists and thought leaders to discuss the key issues facing the globe today.

-For months leading up to publication, Kantor and Twohey had confidential discussions with top actresses and former Weinstein employees, learning of disturbing, long-buried allegations.
-They meticulously picked their way through a web of decades-old secret payouts and nondisclosure agreements, pressed some of the most famous women in the world – and some unknown ones – to risk going on the record, and faced down Weinstein and his team of high-priced lawyers and private investigators.
+During the months leading up to publication, Kantor and Twohey had been holding confidential discussions with top actresses and former Weinstein employees, learning of disturbing, long-buried allegations.
+They meticulously picked their way through a web of decades-old secret payouts and nondisclosure agreements, facing down Weinstein and his team of high-priced lawyers and private investigators who were determined to thwart their investigation.
+Kantor and Twohey were finally able to convince some of the most famous women in the world to go on the record, and a dramatic showdown between Weinstein and the New York Times was set in motion.

 As part of our collaboration with The New York Times, take advantage of a special digital subscription offer.
 With investigative reporting and analysis from experts in the field, The New York Times uncovers the stories that impact the world.